vogler75/automation-gateway/README.md

 # Frankenstein Automation Gateway

 Connect one or more OPC UA servers to the gateway and access the data from the OPC UA servers with a GraphQL or a MQTT client.

+Docker images can be found on [Docker Hub](https://hub.docker.com/r/rocworks/automation-gateway).

 News and Blog posts can be found [here](https://www.rocworks.at/wordpress/?cat=39).

 You can sponsor this project [here](https://paypal.me/av75).

 ![Gateway](doc/Automation-Gateway.png)